gitpan/JSON-RPC/README.md

         $dispatch->handle_psgi( $context->env );
     }

-=head1 ERRORS
+# ERRORS

-When your handler dies, it is automatically included in the response hash, unless no response was requested (see L</NOTIFICATIONS>).
+When your handler dies, it is automatically included in the response hash, unless no response was requested (see ["NOTIFICATIONS"](#notifications)).

 For example, something like below